norcalbiostat/AppliedStatistics_notes/docs/index.md

 <!-- All material in these notes is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/). -->

-This notebook was created using the [bookdown](https://bookdown.org/yihui/bookdown/) package by Yihui Xie.
+This notebook was created in [Rmarkdown](http://rmarkdown.rstudio.com/) using the [bookdown](https://bookdown.org/yihui/bookdown/) package by Yihui Xie.

 <!-- # Preparing Data for Analysis {-} -->